-Bosnia and Herzegovina: Building of wind farm Vlasic will be financed through loan9.
-October 2020. / SEE Energy News
+Bosnia and Herzegovina: Building of wind farm Vlasic will be financed through loan, SEE Energy News

 Federal Government of Bosnia and Herzegovina (FBiH) tasked the Ministry of Energy Mining and Industry and power utility EPBiH to start negotiations regarding the loan for wind farm Vlasic.
 FBiH supported the initiative to secure 72 million euros needed for the construction of wind farm through a loan obtained from the European Investment Bank (EIB) and German Development Bank (KfW).